pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 3. Go back to the terminal window in Step 1, where `port-forward` is running.
 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop `port-forward`.

-4. If after the scaling-in operation, the number of remaining Pods in TiFlash >= `N`, skip to Step 6.
+4. After the scale-in operation, if the number of remaining Pods in TiFlash >= `N`, skip to Step 6.
 Otherwise, take the following steps:

     1. Refer to [Access TiDB](access-tidb.md) and connect to the TiDB service.